mlagunas/full_body-human_relighting/README.md

 - You will need `ffmpeg` in order to generate the relighted videos: `sudo apt install ffmpeg`
 - Download the pretrained model from [here](https://drive.google.com/file/d/13BZ_etfYeXTCCMr2-Hg8EVKDCDv7Y_YC/view?usp=sharing) and place it under `./data/model/`

-_Note that this code has been tested out using Ubuntu 20.04_
+_Note that this code has been tested out using Ubuntu 20.04 and Python 3.8_

 ### Relighting your photos